Tatsuki-I/Vihs/README.md

-# Vixir
+# Vihs
-Vim like Text editor by Elixir.
+Vim like Text editor by Haskell.